InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 5. Go to **Dashboard → Settings → Permalinks** and choose **Post name** from **Common Settings** and save the changes.
 6. After activation go to "**Dashboard → Real Homes → Customize Settings**" to play with theme's settings.

-## Install Child Theme ( Highly Recommended )
+### **Install Child Theme ( Highly Recommended )**

-It is highly recommended to use child theme, So that you can easily update parent theme whenever a new update becomes available.
+It is highly recommended to use child theme if you are going to customize the code of the parent theme.
 A pre-built ready to use child theme is included in the main theme pack that you have downloaded from themeforest.

 To install child theme, You need to upload the **realhomes-child.zip** and activate it just like a normal WordPress Theme.

-## **Common Installation Issues**
+### **Common Installation Issues**

 All of the following issues/errors are either user-created or server-side problems.